-The Company emphasized to risk management in order to prepare for risk protection and adaptation as well as seek for business opportunity from that risk.
-The Company has appointed a Risk Management Committee who have the responsibility to prepare policies, assessment and analysis on the risk factors affected to the Company, either external or internal factors.
-As well as, the committee have responsibility to implement and control all that risk to the Company.
+The Company gave important to risk management in order to prepare for prevention and adaptation to various risks as well as seeking for business opportunity from those risks.
+The Company had established the Risk Management Committee as well as risk management policy, assessment tools, and analysis of risk factors both internal and external factors that affect the Company in order to implement and control the risk of the entire company.